katarzyna-zarnowiec/rails-tutorial/README.md

 `-T` skips Minitest as the default testing framework, `test` directory won't be added, also test-helper won't be created

+`--database=mysql` will configure app to use mysql database

 # Step 2.
 Add rspec support
 Commit :turtle: [108eeda9a8c46bf0a2e45125682c7038376d3514](https://github.com/tortuga-feliz/rails-tutorial/commit/108eeda9a8c46bf0a2e45125682c7038376d3514)